September 19, 2017 @ 5:00 pm – 7:00 pm

 Mr. Cercone will talk about the use of pesticides in the vineyard, the use of sulfites in preserving wines, etc.

+Upon your arrival, you will be welcomed with a glass of wine.
 Light refreshments will be served following the presentation.

 has been working in the restaurant business for the past 12 years, all of them at the Taverne in Westmount Square where he became a partner last September.